kolkhis/tech-notes/linux/archives.md

 # Same as above
 tar -xf filename

 # Same as above.
-Leading "-" is optional
+The leading dash is optional
 tar xf filename

 # explicitly decompress gzip2-compressed file then